TABLE OF CONTENTS

 - Derailleur - if not properly tuned or derailleur hanger is bent.

 - Loose spokes - Producing a clicking or pinging noise, but only when rider is on the bike.

 - Drive Train - dirty chain, loose pedals or crank arms.
 Will sound different depending on the cause.

 - Inner nuts - the nuts inside the drop outs may be too tight causing excess friction (see below for detail)

-If you've checked that and still have noise; The Ride1UP support team put together this guide for diagnosing and treating most common causes of motor noise.
-Our five step process will walk you through how to keep your bike running silent and smooth for years to come.
+If you've checked that and still have noise; The Ride1UP support team put together this guide for diagnosing and treating most common causes of noises.
+Our five step process will walk you through how to keep your bike running smooth for years to come.

 1st Video with Rider off the bike: